Skip to content

 “The physio sessions are so helpful.
 If I am on my own, I can’t see my way through, but when the physio breaks it down it can sound quite simple.
 It is so helpful to have someone who understands the situation.”

 Coming up with a plan gives the patient a sense of control and hope.
-Reviews allow for adjustments and take into account the variable nature of M.E., which is not expected just to steadily improve day by day.
+Reviews allow for adjustments and take into account the variable nature of ME, which is not expected just to steadily improve day by day.

-Our physiotherapist can help with pacing, which is learning to work within one’s "energy envelope."
-This avoids "boom and bust" (doing too much), which can result in post exertional malaise (as the doctors call it), or payback (as families call it).
+This avoids "boom and bust" (doing too much), which can result in post-exertional malaise (as the doctors call it), or payback (as families call it).

 Read about our physiotherapists on our clinical team page.